mmahmad/qMe/README.md

 # QMe

+IN DEVELOPMENT

+## Development server

+Each module of the application, front-end, back-end, and database, has been Docker-containerized for easy development and development.

+The project uses:
+- Angular, for the front-end
+- Flask, for the APIs
+- Postgres as the DBMS

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.

-## Development server

 1) Install <a href="https://www.docker.com/products/docker-desktop">Docker Desktop</a>
 2) Clone the repo